graphcommerce-org/graphcommerce/packages/algolia-search/README.md

 Implementation of Algolia Instant Search inside Graphcommerce.
 Add client or server side product, category and pages search to your project!

+❗️❗️ Does not work with productFiltersPro and does not work with ProductListLayout/\* components.
+Further development has been halted.
+Please use algolia-mesh ❗️❗️

 ## Installation

 1. Find current version of your `@graphcommerce/next-ui` in your package.json.